Pattern avoiding permutations and independent sets in graphs: Permutations avoiding

-Given a boundary grid $B$ we let $\uperms{B}$ be the set of permutations that can be obtained by choosing a weighted independent set in the up-core $U(B)$ and inflating the vertices of the independent set into a decreasing sequence of points, whose length is determined by the weight of the vertex.
-Likewise, we define $\dperms{B}$ using the down-core, by inflating weights into increasing sequences; $\udperms{B}$ using the updown-core, by inflating an (unweighted) independent set into a single point for each vertex.
-Given these definitions it is clear that
+\begin{definition} Let $B$ be the boundary grid of a permutation $\pi$ avoiding $123$. \begin{enumerate} \item Let $\dperms{B}$ be the set of permutations obtained by choosing a weighted independent set in the down-core $D(B)$ and inflating the vertices of the independent set into a increasing sequence of points, whose length is determined by the weight of the vertex, while making sure every rectangular region inside the grid is increasing. \item Likewise, we define $\uperms{B}$ using the up-core, by inflating weights into decreasing sequences. \item Finally we define $\udperms{B}$ using the updown-core, by inflating an (unweighted) independent set into a single point for each vertex. \end{enumerate} \end{definition}